michaelx/Shaarli/doc/md/index.md

 - Stays fast with even tens of thousands shaares!

-### Security

-- Discreet pop-up notification when a new release is available
-- Bruteforce protection on the login form, compatible with [fail2ban](Server-configuration#fail2ban)
-- Protected against [XSRF](http://en.wikipedia.org/wiki/Cross-site_request_forgery) and session cookie hijacking

 ### Self-hosted

 - Shaarli is an alternative to commercial services such as StumbleUpon, Delicio.us, Diigo...
+- The data is yours, [import and export](Usage#import-export) it to/from a variety of formats
 - Shaarli does not send any telemetry/metrics/private information to developers
-- The data is yours, [import and export](Usage#import-export) it to/from a variety of formats
 - Shaarli is Free and Open-Source software, inspect and change how the program works in the [source code](https://github.com/shaarli/Shaarli)

-### REST API

-- Easily extensible by any client using the REST API exposed by Shaarli ([API documentation](http://shaarli.github.io/api-documentation/)).
+- Built-in [Security](Development.md#security) features to help you protect your Shaarli instance

 ## About

-### Shaarli community fork

-This friendly fork is maintained by the Shaarli community at <https://github.com/shaarli/Shaarli>

-This is a community fork of the original [Shaarli](https://github.com/sebsauvage/Shaarli/) project by [Sébastien Sauvage](http://sebsauvage.net/) which is now [unmaintained](https://github.com/sebsauvage/Shaarli/issues/191).
+This [community fork](https://github.com/shaarli/Shaarli) of the original [Shaarli](https://github.com/sebsauvage/Shaarli/) project by [Sébastien Sauvage](http://sebsauvage.net/) (now [unmaintained](https://github.com/sebsauvage/Shaarli/issues/191)) has carried on the work to provide [many patches](https://github.com/shaarli/Shaarli/compare/sebsauvage:master...master) for [bug fixes and enhancements](https://github.com/shaarli/Shaarli/issues?q=is%3Aclosed+) in this repository, and will keep maintaining the project for the foreseeable future, while keeping Shaarli simple and efficient.

 The original Shaarli instance is still available [here](https://sebsauvage.net/links/) (+25000 shaares!)

-The Shaarli community has carried on the work to provide [many patches](https://github.com/shaarli/Shaarli/compare/sebsauvage:master...master) for [bug fixes and enhancements](https://github.com/shaarli/Shaarli/issues?q=is%3Aclosed+) in this repository, and will keep maintaining the project for the foreseeable future, while keeping Shaarli simple and efficient.

 ### Contributing and getting help